smitpi/PSSysTray/docs/docs/Add-PSSysTrayEntry.md

 # Add-PSSysTrayEntry

 ## SYNOPSIS
-Add an entry in the csv file
+Add an entry in the csv config file.

 ## SYNTAX